3 Best Landmarks in Bathurst NSW

 Since 1891

-Chifley Home is a heritage building and the former residence of Prime Minister Ben Chifley and his wife, Elizabeth.
+Chifley Home & Education Centre is a heritage building and the former residence of Prime Minister Ben Chifley and his wife, Elizabeth.
 The home was built between 1887 and 1891, offering visitors a glimpse into everyday life in the 1940s.
 The house witnessed the hardships of the Great Depression and wartime austerity.
-Chifley Home's original collection of household furnishings, kitchenware, and personal effects dates back to when the Chifleys first occupied the house in 1914.
-The house has several rooms: a parlour, dining room, kitchenette, pantry, and a bathroom at the rear, accessed by an enclosed verandah.
-The house and its contents remain almost unchanged since the time when the Chifleys and Elizabeth Chifley's companion, Isabel Clark, lived there.
-Infants receive free admission.
+Chifley Home's original collection of household furnishings, kitchenware, and personal effects dates back to when the Chifley first occupied the house in 1914.

 Reviews | Play Video | Write a Review